NickETH/autopkg/ReadMe.md

 AutoPkg for Windows requires Windows 7 or newer, 32 or 64bit, and Git is highly recommended to have installed so that it can manage recipe repositories.
 Knowledge of Git itself is not required but helps.

-Git can be installed [from] (https://git-scm.com/download/win).
+Git can be installed [from](https://git-scm.com/download/win).

 **The following software and tools are needed as prequisites to run AutoPkg on Windows:**

 * Python 2.7.x: [Download](https://www.python.org/downloads/)
 * 7zip: [Download](https://www.7-zip.org/)
-* Windows-Installer-SDK: [Download] (https://developer.microsoft.com/en-us/windows/downloads/sdk-archive), You have to select the version, that fits your OS.
+* Windows-Installer-SDK: [Download](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive), You have to select the version, that fits your OS.
   * Download the webinstaller, choose a download directory and select at least: "MSI Tools" and "Windows SDK for Desktop C++ x86 Apps", (there will be some additional selections).
   * Then install at minimum: "Windows SDK Desktop Tools x86-x86_en-us.msi".
 If know how to do it, an admin install will do.
   * Find the install location (Somewhere under C:\Program Files (x86)\Windows Kits\...)
   * Copy the Wi*.vbs and Msi*.exe files over to your tools folder.
-* Wix-Toolset: [Download] (https://wixtoolset.org/releases/), version 3.11 should do it.
+* Wix-Toolset: [Download](https://wixtoolset.org/releases/), version 3.11 should do it.
 Although, i always use the latest development version.
-* NANT: [Download] (http://nant.sourceforge.net/), this is one of the predecessors of MS-Build, which you should use, when starting with a new build-enviroment.
+* NANT: [Download](http://nant.sourceforge.net/), this is one of the predecessors of MS-Build, which you should use, when starting with a new build-enviroment.
   * i know: This tool is hopelessly outdated, but i use it around WIX since ages.
 Just did not find the time to move over to MS-Build so far.
 If someone likes to step in...
 * Edit the "AutoPkg-default.reg" regfile and alter the paths to your needs.
 Then apply it to the system on the working account for AutoPkg.